eclipse-archived/ceylon-lang.org/documentation/1.3/tour/index.md

 This executes the program on the JVM.

-If you have `node.js` installed, you can go to `Project > Properties`, select the `Ceylon` section, enable `Compile project to JavaScript`, then click `OK`, and run the program using `Run > Run As > Ceylon JavaScript Application`.
+If you have `node.js` installed, you can go to `Project > Properties`, select the `Ceylon` section, enable `Compile project to JavaScript`, then click `OK`, and run the program using
+`Run > Run As > Ceylon JavaScript Application`.

+[Eclipse IDE]: ../ide/eclipse

 ### Selecting the JDK

 Ceylon IDE for Eclipse requires Java 7 or Java 8, so you might need to verify that Eclipse is running on a Java 7 or Java 8 VM.
 Go to `Eclipse > About Eclipse`, click `Installation Details`, and go to the `Configuration` tab.
 You'll see the Java version listed among the other system properties.
 See the [instructions above](#selecting_the_jdk) to change the version of Java.
 You might need to edit `eclipse.ini`.

 You need to make sure that your project is configured to compile using the Java 7 or Java 8 compiler.
 Go to `Project > Properties`, select the `Java Compiler` section, and make sure that the project is configured to use the Java 7 or Java 8 compiler.

 ### Setting the character encoding

 To set the source file character encoding in Eclipse, go to `Project > Properties`, select the `Resource` section, and select a `Text file encoding`, for example, `UTF-8`.

 ## Continue the tour